Resource library

 Storytelling Hooks

-Openers that move like a story instead of a formal intro.
+Openers that feel like a story, not a setup.

 1. I knew this was failing before the numbers proved it

-2. The first mistake showed up before the result did
+2. The first mistake showed up before the result ever did

 3. This looked small until it changed everything